s.

 Parent involvement may include:

-• Learning how to support regulation at home
+• Supporting emotional regulation at home

 • Using consistent communication strategies

-• Reinforcing therapy goals naturally
+• Reinforcing skills naturally

 • Reducing stress and power struggles

-Neuroplasticity Across Different Ages
+Neuroplasticity Across Development

 Early Childhood

-Focus on foundational skills
+High responsiveness and focus on foundational skills

-School-Age Children
+School-Age

-Support academic, social, and emotional development
+Continued development in academic, social, and emotional areas

 Adolescence

-Neuroplasticity supports identity, self-awareness, and emotional regulation
+Growth in self-awareness, identity, and emotional regulation

-Myths About Neuroplasticity and Autism Therapy
+Common Myths About Neuroplasticity

-Myth: Neuroplasticity means “curing” autism
+Myth: Neuroplasticity means curing autism

-Myth: Therapy must be intensive to work
+Myth: Therapy must be intensive

 Myth: Progress should be fast

-Reality: Neuroplastic growth is gradual and individualized.
+Reality: Development is gradual and individualized

-Measuring Progress in Neuroplastic Autism Therapy
+Measuring Progress

 • Increased engagement